SeldonIO/seldonio.github.com/seldon-cli.md

     $ seldon-cli import actions <clientName> </path/to/actions.csv>

-## <a name="rec_alg"></a>Configuring Recommenders

-There is a number of built in recommenders that can be configured for a particular client.
-Each client can have one or more recommenders assigned.

-To list the names of the available recommenders, use the following command

-    $ seldon-cli rec_alg --action list

-The following command can be used to add a recommender from the available list.
-The first time this command is used the "recentItemsRecommender" is added by default.
-Additional recommenders can also be added this way.

-    $ seldon-cli rec_alg --action add --client-name <clientName> --recommender-name <recommenderName>

-The following command can be used to remove recommenders that are not required.

-    $ seldon-cli rec_alg --action delete --client-name <clientName> --recommender-name <recommenderName>

-The following command can be used to check the current list of recommenders for the client.
-If there are no recommenders setup - this command will add "recentItemsRecommender" by default.

-    $ seldon-cli rec_alg --action show --client-name <clientName>

-To commit the changes to zookeeper, use the following command

-    $ seldon-cli rec_alg --action commit --client-name <clientName>

 ## <a name="model"></a>Setting up and Running Offline Modeling Jobs

 The **model** command can be used for setting up and running offline training jobs.